Burmantofts: Transport

 Burmantofts is situated adjacent to the A64 road.
 It has regular bus routes to the city centre and to other parts of the city, in particular East Leeds.
 The proposed Leeds Supertram Eastern line was supposed to run in-between Burmantofts and Harehills, however the future of this scheme is uncertain.
 Other projects have been considered using this route including the Leeds Trolleybus.
 There is no railway station in Burmantofts, the nearest being Leeds and Cross Gates.

 Facilities

 Burmantofts has fairly limited facilities.
 Neighbouring Lincoln Green has a small shopping precinct with a Freshways, Costcutter, Cash Converters and other shops, this is walking distance for most of Burmantofts.
 Burmantofts itself has Ebor Garden's Primary and St Peter's Primary, the Anglers Club on Nippet Lane, The Sportsman' public house on Stoney Rock Lane and The New Torre on Torre Road.
 A Heron Foods store opened in 2017 on Lincoln Green Road.
 Burmantofts is in most parts less than a mile from the Eastern fringes of Leeds city centre providing it with many other amenities close by.
 Burmantofts amateur boxing club are based in parts of the former Burtons factory, on the corner of Hudson Road and Stoney Rock Lane.

 Education

-Burmantofts only has one secondary school, this being Co-op Academy Leeds.
-Shakespeare Primary School is on the same site.
+Burmantofts has two secondary schools, Trinity Academy Leeds and Co-op Academy Leeds and Shakespeare Primary School which is on the same site.